murali129/NikeMusic/README.md

-# RecipesBook
+# NikeMusic
-This is a project using the latest architecture components and the Paging Library to retrieve some data from this [public api](http://www.recipepuppy.com/).
+This is a project using the latest architecture components to search music using last fm track.search api

 ## View
 It's based in a [Activity - Fragment] architecture, also on a RecyclerView and Adapter view based on the data that has to be shown.
-The Recipes Adapter implements PagedListAdapter to be able to handle the pagination.

 ## ViewModel
-Recipe ViewModel handling the Repo and the DataSource to be able to obtain the data paginated.
+-Songs ViewModel handling the most business logic and obtain the songs using songsRepo injected in it -Also manages the network state
-Favourites ViewModel handles only the repo, because the data is not being obtained in pagination, only from Persistence(Room)

-## Model
-The model is the one who is managing the repo and where the data is coming from.
-In the case of the Recipe search flow, the data is coming from the Network in a pagination mode.
-The RecipeDataSource is the heart of the Pagination.
-The one listening for query changes and making query request to the repo api.
-Also listening for the pagination when scrolling the RecyclerView to get more data and managing the NetwrokState for UI purposes (RUNNING,SUCCESS,FAILED).

 ## Repository
 The repo has the ApiService and the Room Service.
 - We get the search data from the ApiService.
-- We save data to the Room Service.
+- We can save data to the Room Service
-- We delete the data to the Room Service.
+- We can delete the data to the Room Service.
-- We get the saved data from the Room Service.
+- We can get the saved data from the Room Service.

 ## Dependency Injection
 We use Koin for the dependency injection, it's a very simple library for DI for Kotlin.
 Very easy to understand and to use.